 What is Heroin?

 Heroin is a narcotic used to block pain.
 This opioid pain reliever depresses the ability of the opioid receptor to receive pain and causes a euphoric high.
-Heroin is most often found white, off-white, or pale brown.
+Heroin is most often found to be white, off-white, or pale brown in color.
 It can also be found in a sticky solid substance.
 Heroin can be injected, rubbed on the gums, smoked, or snorted.

 According to the National Institute on Drug Abuse, heroin use can stem from prescription opioid abuse.
 Medications like Oxycontin, Vicodin, and Demerol are addictive, and individuals often turn to heroin if they are cut off by their doctor.